Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 Tip: To keep the kitchen looking timeless, choose a backsplash in neutral colors, and avoid trendy ones such as turquoise.

 Replacing an entire cabinet fixture can be costly.
-Instead, just swap out the cabinet doors for new ones.
-Doors that are of higher quality and are made of solid wood are a good option if you’re looking to make your upgrades go further, and they can easily be painted to match the cabinet fixture.
-To elevate the look even further, add some sophisticated hinges and knobs as the final touch.
+Instead, just replace the cabinet doors with new ones.
+Doors made of higher-quality solid wood are a good option if you’re looking to make your upgrades go further, and they can easily be painted to match the cabinet fixture.

 Approximate cost: $1,000 – $3,000